 For people diagnosed with early-stage melanoma, surgical excision with appropriate margins is recommended.
 For individuals who have a more advanced stage of melanoma, immunotherapy, targeted therapy, radiation therapy, and chemotherapy may be advised.

-Sun safety is an important part of melanoma prevention.
 This can be done by applying a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 or greater, staying in the shade when outside for long periods, avoiding UV tanning beds, and wearing protective clothing such as broad-brimmed hats and UV protective sunglasses.
 Make sure to reapply sunscreen every two hours when outdoors, or after swimming or rigorous activity.
 Also, do not forget your feet when wearing sandals and the tops of hands, as these are common places we miss which are still exposed to the sun.

 If you have areas of concern on your skin, it is best to consult with a dermatologist who can determine if the lesion is serious.